African animals list with pictures and facts. Click on the pictures to discover more about the animals.

 List of African Animals: Introduction

-Perhaps the best-known African habitat is savannah (US spelling: savanna).
-Savannahs are grasslands with widely-spaced trees.
-They are home to many of Africa’s most recognisable animals, including lions, cheetahs, giraffes and zebras.
+Perhaps the best-known African habitat is savanna (UK spelling: savannah).
+Savannas are grasslands with widely-spaced trees.
+They are home to many of Africa’s most recognizable animals, including lions, cheetahs, giraffes and zebras.

 Deserts such as the Sahara Desert are home to species with special adaptations for living in the intense heat.